weilin-genomics/SuperCT/README.md

 To prepare input_dge.csv from 10xGenomics output files for the above prediction command, you may run the command as follow:

  python transform_10x_to_dge.py -m <matrix.mtx> -g <genes.tsv> -b <barcodes.tsv> -o <transformed_dge.csv>

+ The R version of SuperCT is now availabe in https://github.com/weilin-genomics/rSuperCT